J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Operators, observables and uncertainty.md

-- Operators describe _observable quantities_ in quantum mechanics
+- _Hermitian operators_ describe _observable quantities_ in quantum mechanics
 	- Examples include position, momentum, and spin
-- As they act on wave functions represented by ket vectors, they are represented by matrices, with different matrix elements for different bases
+- As they act on wave functions represented by ket vectors, they _can be represented by matrices_, with different matrix elements for different bases
 	- The matrix can either be in finite or infinite dimensions
 - The expectation value of an observable quantity for a given wave function $\wv$ is represented by:
 $$\left<Q\right>=\braket{\Psi|\hat{Q}\Psi}$$
-- As the outcome of a measurement must be real, the operator $\hat{Q}$ must be Hermitian
+- As the outcome of a measurement must be real, the operator $\hat{Q}$ _must be Hermitian_

-# Eigenstates
-- For all observables, the corresponding operator has a set of determinate states, or _eigenstates_, represented by eigenkets $\ket{\Psi_q}$:
+- For all observables, the corresponding operator has a _set of determinate states_, or _eigenstates_, represented by eigenkets $\ket{\Psi_q}$:
 $$\hat{Q}\ket{\Psi_q}=q\ket{\Psi_q}$$
-	- Measuring $Q$ for this state always gives $q$, with a standard deviation of 0
+	- Measuring $Q$ for this state _always gives_ $q$, with a standard deviation of 0
 	- $q$ is an eigenvalue of $\hat{Q}$
 	- Example: time-independent Schrödinger equation $\hat{\Ham}\wv=E\wv$
-- Due to the operator's Hermiticity, in the eigenbasis formed by these kets, the matrix is always diagonal, with elements
+- Due to the operator's _Hermiticity_, in the _eigenbasis_ formed by these kets, the matrix is always _diagonal_, with elements
 $$\braket{q|\hat{Q}|q'} = q\,\delta_{qq'}=q\,\delta(q-q')$$

-- As all operators for observables are Hermitian, the eigenkets are orthogonal and span the entire complex vector space:
+- As all operators for observables are Hermitian, the eigenkets are _orthogonal and span the entire complex vector space_:
 $$\sum_n\ket{q_n}\bra{q_n}=\int\ket{q}\bra{q}\;dq=1$$
 - If the eigenvalue spectrum of an operator are discrete, the eigenkets are normalised by:
 $$\braket{m|n}=\delta_{mn}$$
-- If the eigenvalue spectrum is continuous, they can only be normalised via the Dirac Delta Function:
+- If the eigenvalue spectrum is continuous, they can only be normalised via the _Dirac Delta Function_:
 $$\braket{x|y}=\delta(x-y)$$

 # The position and momentum operators
 - For all operators, the matrix elements in their eigenbasis is trivial:
 $$\braket{x|\hat{X}|x'}=x\,\delta(x-x') \;\;\;\; \braket{p|\hat{P}|p'}=p\,\delta(p-p')$$
-- The "origin" of the momentum operator is the Hermitian version of the differential operator in the position basis:
+- The "origin" of the momentum operator is the _Hermitian version of the differential operator_ in the position basis:
 $$\braket{x|\hat{P}|x'} = -i\hbar\frac{d}{dx}\delta(x-x')$$
 	- The differential operator $D_{xx'}=\delta'(x-x')$ is an odd function
 	- Momentum is also the [[Analytical classical mechanics#Symmetries and Noether's Theorem|generator]] of translations